mathiswi/spotify-playlist-tool/README.md

 # 🎵 Spotify Playlist Manager

-A web application for managing Spotify playlists with BPM filtering and playlist creation.
+A web application for managing Spotify playlists and playlist creation.

 ## Features

 - Select and combine tracks from multiple playlists
-- Filter tracks by BPM, artist, album, or track name
+- Filter tracks by artist, album, or track name
 - Sort tracks by various criteria
 - Save filtered collections as new playlists
-- BPM data from GetSongBPM API

 ## Setup